 For Zoey Deutch, movies are the family business.
 Her mom, Lea Thompson, starred in Back to the Future, and her dad, Howard Deutch, directed Pretty in Pink.
-But plenty of kids grow up in California with parents who work in the entertainment industry; not many of them manage to carve out a career like that of Deutch, who, at just 23 years old, has already graduated from the Disney Channel to starring in films like Richard Linklater’s Everybody Wants Some!!, the James Franco comedy Why Him? and the Sundance hit Before I Fall.
+But plenty of kids grow up in California with parents who work in the entertainment industry; not many of them manage to carve out a career like that of Deutch, who early on not only starred in films like Richard Linklater’s Everybody Wants Some!! and Set It Up, but has also had lead roles in and produced films such as Not Okay and Something from Tiffany’s.
 She’s also made a name for herself as an activist, working with Water.org and other charitable organizations.

 Where do you live?
 The Valley in Los Angeles.